dainst/cilantro/docker/README.md

     docker login

 ### Instructions
+Images can be built by

+    docker-compose build <image-name>

+If `image-name` is blank it builds all images.

+Alternative:

+This includes the push to dockerhub.
 To build a new image or to rebuild it run the build script

     ./build.sh <image-name> <tag>